angarg12/nucleogenesis/README.md

 * [Code of Conduct](CODE_OF_CONDUCT.md).
 * [GPL-3.0 License](LICENSE).

-Derivative works should include attribution to the original author, Andrés Garcia Garcia (angarg12).
+Derivative works should include attribution to the original authors.